MaintenanceLTU/iot-mqtt-node-red-lab/NodeRed/tutorial_nodered.md

 # Node-RED
 A Node-RED app has already been prepared for you on IBM Cloud.
 - Browse to your Node-RED instance https://ltuXX.16qp5wjqoncr.eu-de.codeengine.appdomain.cloud/.
 Replace XX with your app number.
-- Login with the your student-id (e.g. annjoh-1) as user and use the same password that you used for the MQTT broker.
+- Login with the your provided user and password (same as for the MQTT broker).
 - After you have logged in, the Node-RED editor appears.

 ### Build flow to process data